LLNL/scr/doc/rst/users/config.rst

 The group name is the string to be referenced by store and checkpoint descriptors.
 The value can be an arbitrary character string.
-The only requirement is that for a given group name, nodes that form a group must provide identical strings the value.
+The only requirement is that for a given group name, nodes that form a group must provide identical strings for the value.

 In the above example, there are four compute nodes: host1, host2, host3, and host4.
 There are two groups defined: :code:`POWER` and :code:`SWITCH`.